 Your photographer bio and about page is like that networking event, and the best about us pages are the ones that talk less about yourself.

-This doesn’t mean you can’t communicate what it is that you do, or the benefits you have to offer.
-It’s just that there are better ways to do it, one of which I’ll explain when we get to tip #6.
+This doesn’t mean you can’t talk about who you are and what you do, but there are better ways to do it, one of which I explain in tip #6.

-For now, it’s best to focus on the most important person of all first—your reader—and yourself a distant second.
+For now, it’s best to focus first on the most important person of all—your reader—and yourself a distant second.

-I know it might seem counterintuitive to learn that your about page is more about your clients than about you, but it’s been shown time and time again to be the most effective way to connect with the right people.
+It might seem counterintuitive to learn that your about page is more about your clients than about you, but this is the best way to answer the question in your prospect’s mind of “what’s in it for me?”

-One of the biggest reasons why people become dissatisfied with a product or service is when their expectations are not met, or somehow shattered.
+One huge reason why people become dissatisfied with a product or service is when their expectations are not met, or somehow shattered.

 It doesn’t matter if you fail to provide concrete expectations, because the prospect will form their own expectations of you and your photography based on whatever information they can find about you, and what they see other photographers doing in the industry.

-At least make sure you give a clear idea of what they can expect from you, not necessarily in terms of products, prices, or other material ways, but more to do with the overall experience, the quality of your photography, and level of service that you provide.
+Unless you want your prospects to define your business for you, it’s critical to give them a clear idea of what they can expect from you, not in terms of products, prices, or other material ways, but in the overall experience, the quality of your photography, and level of service you provide.

-Your photographer bio page is a chance to do this effectively and use it to show how you’re different to the other photographers in the community at the same time, thereby communicating even more value.
+Your photographer bio page is a chance to do this effectively and for you to show how you’re different to the other photographers in the community at the same time, thereby communicating even more value.

 The best about us pages have more in common with sales pages than your regular content pages, or blog posts.